Technosorcery

 Welcome to the first installment of the “Dear Jacob” Git advice column!

-Capistrano Completion in Zsh
+Capistrano completion in zsh

 I’ve decided to try out zsh for a while, and while I already get completions for most everything I want, out of the box, I am missing completions for Capistrano tasks.